iemejia/formation-bigdata/README.md

 For ref.
 Actor1CountryCode is column 7 and NumMentions is column 31 on the GDELT file format.

 If using Hadoop, add a combiner to the job?
 Do you see any improvement in the counters?
 Explain and compare the values.
+What could go wrong?